-- Our Music and Wellness program touches nearly 4,000 patients, staff and visitors at area health care facilities each year.
+Our Music and Wellness program touches nearly 6,000 patients, staff and visitors at area health care facilities each year.

-- Young People’s Concerts – continuing for over 64 years – reach 12,000 school children, many of whom would not experience an orchestra concert.
+Young People’s Concerts – continuing for over 65 years – reach 12,000 school children, many of whom would not experience an orchestra concert.

-- The Knoxville Symphony Youth Orchestra Association is comprised of 5 ensembles totaling over 250 students.
+The Knoxville Symphony Youth Orchestra Association is comprised of 5 ensembles totaling over 330 students.

 In-school concerts, where musicians go directly into classrooms and auditorium, bring music to over 4,000 students.

 excerpts of classical music and hands-on music making to reach over 1,000 pre-school children and their families.

-Master Classes give students in the University of Tennessee School of Music and local high school music programs access to KSO and world class guest artists serving hundreds of students each season.
+Master Classes give students in the University of Tennessee School of Music and local high school music programs access to KSO and world-class guest artists serving hundreds of students each season.